Two ‘never-before-seen’ forecasts, including after-dark tornado risk, issued by NWS - NewsBreak

 The highest risk of tornadoes Wednesday night is for Iowa, southern Minnesota, and the Wisconsin-Minnesota border, the NWS forecasts.
 A smaller chance of tornadoes is also forecast for parts of Nebraska, Kansas, Missouri and Wisconsin.

 The second “never-before-seen” weather outlook issued by the NWS has to do with a different type of weather threat: fire.
-In Colorado, Kansas, New Mexico, southern Nebraska, and the Oklahoma and Texas panhandles, fire danger ranges from “elevated” to “extremely critical.”La Niña isn’t going away.
-Here’s how long NOAA says it could last
+In Colorado, Kansas, New Mexico, southern Nebraska, and the Oklahoma and Texas panhandles, fire danger ranges from “elevated” to “extremely critical.”Ride in a bathtub saved Arkansas family from tornado

 “Dangerous, life-threatening fire weather conditions are likely with fast moving and uncontrollable fire spread due to extreme winds and dry conditions,” the NWS said on Twitter.